Understanding Autism | Diagnosis, Causes & Brain Science

 Evolution of Diagnostic Criteria

-The DSM-5 arrived nearly 20 years after its predecessor, the DSM-IV, and brought with it the first major overhaul of diagnostic criteria and classification since 1994 [1].
-This shift was the result of a comprehensive process involving more than 400 experts from 13 countries, representing various disciplines.
-The development process also included a series of 13 international research conferences held from 2003 to 2008, in cooperation with the World Health Organization Division of Mental Health and Substance Abuse.
+DSM-5 arrived almost 20 years after DSM-IV [2].
+The revision was the product of more than 400 experts from 13 countries working across multiple disciplines, supported by 13 international research conferences held from 2003 to 2008 in cooperation with the World Health Organization Division of Mental Health and Substance Abuse.

 New Disorders Introduced

-Alongside revisions to existing diagnostic criteria, the DSM-5 introduced new disorders that were previously listed under "conditions for further study" in the DSM-IV.
+Alongside revisions to existing diagnostic criteria, DSM-5 introduced disorders that had previously been listed under "conditions for further study" in DSM-IV.
 These included Hoarding Disorder, Disruptive Mood Dysregulation Disorder (DMDD), Binge Eating Disorder, Premenstrual Dysphoric Disorder, Restless Legs Syndrome, and REM Sleep Behavior Disorder.

-The addition of these new disorders reflects the ongoing evolution of our understanding of mental health.
-It underscores the importance of continued research and discussion in the field to ensure that individuals receive accurate diagnoses and appropriate interventions.
+The addition of these conditions reflects the ongoing evolution of our understanding of mental health and the importance of continued research, so individuals receive accurate diagnoses and appropriate interventions.

 Transition to DSM-5-TR

-The transition from DSM-5 to DSM-5-TR has introduced several new updates and changes, shaping the way mental health illnesses, including autism, are diagnosed and treated.
+The transition from DSM-5 to DSM-5-TR introduced several updates that shape the way mental health conditions, including autism, are diagnosed and discussed today.

 Updates and Changes

-Another significant addition is the inclusion of International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) symptom codes for suicidal behavior and nonsuicidal self-injury, aimed at improving diagnoses, treatment, and research in mental health [2].
+Another notable addition is the inclusion of International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) symptom codes for suicidal behavior and nonsuicidal self-injury, intended to improve documentation, treatment, and research [3].

-One other significant change in DSM-5-TR is the introduction of a new diagnosis called prolonged grief disorder.
-While not directly related to autism, this indicates the evolving nature of mental health diagnoses.
+One additional change in DSM-5-TR is the introduction of prolonged grief disorder.
+It is not directly related to autism, but it signals that the manual is still actively evolving between full editions.

 Impact on Diagnosis